Distance from Vancouver to the Trailhead:

 Hiking in Anmore BC Area - Buntzen Lake Trail

-28. Having hiked for 3.9 km from the North Beach, you come out of the
+28. Having hiked for 3.9 km from the North Beach, we came out of the

 woods past this entrance gate.